 The Center for Mindful Self-Compassion offers Live Online MSC (LOMSC).
 LOMSC has the same content as MSC programs offered in a classroom and is taught live by a certified MSC teacher.
 LOMSC is ideal for those people who do not have access to MSC in their area, who have commitments or mobility issues that make it difficult to leave home to do a course, or who have already done MSC and would like a refresher.

-You can sign up for a free 1-hour information session here We really want to see you at LOMSC.
-To help you get there, we’re offering you $100 off the registration fee if you come to the Introductory Session.
-(Not applicable for LOMSC For Men.)
-After attending a free 1-hour information session, please contact Maria@centerformsc.org if you’d like to take us up on this offer.
+The cost of the program is US$495 per person.
+We really want to see you at LOMSC.
+To help you get there, we’re offering you $100 off the registration fee if you come to the free Introductory Session.
+You can sign up for a free 1-hour information session by registering here .

 Participants will be invited to view reading material and informational videos before each class so that our precious class time can be saved for meditations, exercises and group sharing.
 Classes are 2 hours long, however one session will be a 3-hour online retreat.